-Tips for graduate research students from Counselling and Psychological Services staff.
+Tips for graduate researchers from Counselling and Psychological Services staff.

-Graduate students doing research at the University of Melbourne have a wonderful range of resources available to them on the web and in print produced by their faculties, Counselling, student services.
+Graduate researchers at the University of Melbourne have a wonderful range of resources available to them on the web and in print produced by their faculties, Counselling, student services.
 These resources provide valuable information and advice on most aspects of the graduate experience, particularly on managing the academic journey.
 Essential reading for those beginning the journey and those at various stages along the way.

 At the Counselling Service we are all psychologists or social workers who are very familiar with this graduate journey, both from our own personal experience and from the constant contact we have with students and supervisors in counselling sessions, consultations and workshops.
 When we, as a staff, discussed what might be the most useful observations and tips to pass on to you, there was a striking level of agreement on what we saw as the significant issues.
 What follows is a brief reflection on some salient points.